-- BAC and its affiliates' hedging and trading activities (including trades related to components of the Index) and any hedging and trading activities BAC or its affiliates engage in that are not for your account or on your behalf, may affect the market value ad return of the notes and may create conflicts of interest with you. - There may be potential conflicts of interest involving the calculation agent, which is an affiliate of ours.
+- BAC and its affiliates' hedging and trading activities (including trades related to components of the Index), and any hedging and trading activities BAC or its affiliates engage in for our clients' accounts, may affect the market value and return of the notes and may create conflicts of interest with you. - There may be potential conflicts of interest involving the calculation agent, which is an affiliate of ours.
 We have the right to appoint and remove the calculation agent.